will-aleyegn/TOSCA-dev/README.md

 #### Recording Treatment Images
 1. Open an existing session or create a new one
-2. Click **Add Image** in the session form
+2. Option 1: Click **Add Image** in the session form and select an image file
-3. Select an image file from your computer
+3. Option 2: Capture an image from the camera tab - you'll be prompted to add it to the current session
 4. Choose the image type (e.g., "Before Treatment", "After Treatment")

 #### Viewing Treatment History
 1. Load a patient record
 2. Go to the **Treatment** tab
 3. Browse the list of sessions on the left panel
-4. Click on a session to view its details
+4. Click on a session to view its details and associated images

 ### Camera Control